 My daughter is exploring networking as a possible career choice.
-She’s digging into the early chapters of a certification study guide, and has come to a section describing the differences between a local area network (LAN) and wide area network (WAN).
+She’s digging into the early chapters of a certification study guide and has come to a section describing the differences between a local area network (LAN) and wide area network (WAN).

 She and I chatted about the material, highlighting the characteristics of LANs and WANs.
 “Oh, so a LAN is basically a network in a building or connecting other really close buildings, and a WAN connects LANs to other faraway LANs?” she asked.
-“Yes, that’s pretty much what each do.
+“Yes, that’s pretty much what each does.
 But operating a LAN and operating a WAN bring up different concerns,” I responded.

 The difference one must understand about enterprise WANs is that technically they’re not operated by the enterprise IT team.
 Service providers operate the WAN.
 An enterprise IT team merely connects to that service provider’s WAN using a special-purpose WAN router at each LAN site.

 The purpose of a WAN router is to act as a gateway between the LAN and the service provider network.
-When you think about a WAN router in this way, you quickly realize that it’s a different sort of a device from an Ethernet switch.
+When you think about a WAN router in this way, you quickly realize that it’s a different sort of device from an Ethernet switch.

 While it’s relatively easy to build redundant paths in an Ethernet LAN, the service provider circuits that WAN routers connect to tend to be very costly.
-As a result, many enterprises will only have a single WAN circuit to each location.
+As a result, many enterprises will only have a single WAN circuit for each location.
 WAN routers uplink to a costly and valuable resource: a circuit that needs to be monitored, protected, and utilized carefully.

 Let’s take a look at how a WAN router can help make the most of a WAN circuit.

 Network engineers accustomed to monitoring Ethernet interfaces are used to seeing a small number or even no errors.
 For the most part, Ethernet links inside a data center or campus environment run cleanly.
 Interfaces that log errors are often ignored unless the performance of a connected host is severely affected.